Avanade/Beef/tools/Beef.Database.Core/README.md

 Option | Description
 -|-
-`-a` or `--assembly` | One or more [Assembly Names](https://docs.microsoft.com/en-us/dotnet/standard/assembly/names); being the assemblies that contain the required Scripts and Schema.
+`--assembly` | One or more [Assembly Names](https://docs.microsoft.com/en-us/dotnet/standard/assembly/names); being the assemblies that contain the required Scripts and Schema.
 These should be specified in the order in which they should be executed.
 Where the _Beef_ standard `dbo` objects should be added then the `Beef.Database.Core` assembly must also be specified.
-`-so` or `--schemaorder` | One or more Schema names in the order in which they should be executed (otherwise, the default is alphabetical).
+`--schemaorder` | One or more Schema names in the order in which they should be executed (otherwise, the default is alphabetical).
 This provides an additional level of control in addition to the specified Assembly order.
+`--param` | Additional parameter with a `Name:Value` pair value.